codeplaysoftware/standards-proposals/affinity/cpp-20/dXXX1r0.md

 ## Who should have control over bulk execution affinity?

-This paper currently proposes the `bulk_execution_affinity_t` properties and it's nested properties for allowing an *executor* to make guarantees as to how *execution agents* are bound to the underlying *execution resources*.
+This paper currently proposes the `bulk_execution_affinity_t` properties and its nested properties for allowing an *executor* to make guarantees as to how *execution agents* are bound to the underlying *execution resources*.
 However providing control at this level may lead to *execution agents* being bound to *execution resources* within a critical path.
 A possible solution to this is to allow the *execution context* to be configured with `bulk_execution_affinity_t` nested properties, either instead of the *executor* property or in addition.
 This would allow the binding of *threads of execution* to be performed at the time of the *execution context* creation.

 | Straw Poll |
 |------------|